Jimyzzp/7_segment_svg_captcha/README.md

 0123456789ACEFHJLPU

 You need 7 lines to represent all options of this 7 segment font.
 I defined the origin of the coordinate system in the middle (more later).
 All lines are described in the variable SEGMENTS.
-You can say these lines are all normalised.
+These lines are normalised.

-Every character can be represented now in seven bits.
+Every character can be represented with seven bits.
 Every bit which is set turns on a segment (or line).
-The characters are describes in the variable FONT.
+The characters are described in the variable FONT.

 # Drawing the captcha

 These steps are needed to draw the captcha:

-1. A function which takes a string (characters we want to obfuscate)
+1. A function which takes a string (characters we want to obfuscate) (def plot_str)
-2. Each character creates a bunch of points
+2. Each character creates a bunch of line points (def create_7segchar)
-3. These points get now transformed to obfuscate the character.
-We can turn or increase it easily because the origin of the coordinating system is in the middle.
+3. These points get transformed to obfuscate the character.
+We can turn or increase it easily because the origin of the coordinating system is in the middle (line 56 with line 58, 59).
-4. The next step would be to increase the character to a given size and to put it next to each other.
+4. The next step would be to increase the character to a given size (line 15, line 85) and put it next to each other (line 92).
 The x start position of each character is larger than the character before.
 Otherwise all characters would be on top of each other.
-6. The y coordinate of each point has to transform, cause the y axis begins on top on a SVG picture
+6. The y coordinate of each point has to transform, cause the y axis begins on top on a SVG picture (line 95)
-7. Draw all lines
+7. Draw all lines (line 24)

-The upper steps more detailed:
+# Going through

-1. First of all we have to create a new object:
+First of all we have to create a new object:

 ```
 width = 600